UK-Generations-Study/Schema_and_Derivation_Utils/README.md

 - Removal of direct PII data.

-    - No variables that have indentifying information, or potentially identifying information are inclided in the processed data
+    - No variables that have identifying information, or potentially identifying information are included in the processed data

-    - Includes names, adresses, names of towns, names of hospitals, and any variable that was asked as open ended text like medications, cancer types, and familial relationships.
+    - Includes names, addresses, names of towns, names of hospitals, and any variable that was asked as open ended text like medications, cancer types, and familial relationships.

 ## 11.2 Handling of real data